pbinkley/jekyll-book/sections/04-section.md

 still located in the library, represented by the film found illegible, a record of the cards blurred is made and referred to the photographing unit for re-takes.
-Finally the worker, checking the film, labels the film container and a card is made for tne film file.
+Finally the worker, checking the film, labels the film container and a card is made for the film file.
 (Appendix D, samples 1 & 2)